 Research and readings in preparation of dissertation topic and/or comprehensive examination for doctoral students before admission to candidacy but after completion of all required course work.
 Nurs964 credits convert to Nurs969 credits if the student admitted to candidacy before the end of the free drop/add period of the next semester.

 Dissertation (9 credits):

 NURS 969: Doctoral Dissertation (9)

-NURS 999: Dissertation Sustaining (to maintain continuous enrollment in regular semesters or in semester of graduation when dissertation work extends beyond semesters in which 9 credits of NURS 969 were completed)
+NURS 999: Dissertation Sustaining (to maintain continuous enrollment in regular semesters or in semester of graduation when dissertation work extends beyond semesters in which 9 credits of NURS 969 were completed).